Let to Buy Mortgages Explained

 Furthermore, your current property can’t be listed for sale or be sold subject to contract.

 Since buy to let rules have changed, lenders now require landlords to be able to achieve a higher rent in relation to their mortgage repayments.
 You’ll need to find out how much rent you’ll be able to achieve on the property to ensure you can meet this.
+Our free online rent calculator gives you likely rental income from your property now

 The best way to find out how much rent a property is likely to achieve is to speak to a letting agent.
 If you want to get a more accurate figure it’s worth telling the agent you are considering appointing them to manage the property and get them to give you an estimate on what they would set rent as.
 You should get quotes from at least three agents in order to get a good idea of what rent should be.
+Find out more about becoming an accidental landlord and what you need to be aware of with our helpful guide

 Is Let to Buy a good idea?